 This may be due to marijuana being illegal until 2021 in Virginia.
 State data on marijuana use following its decriminalization are not yet available.

-On a single count day in 2017, of those who were enrolled in treatment programs, more than 50% were being treated for a drug only issue, 13% received treatment for an alcohol only issue, and about 30% were treated for both drug and alcohol issues.
+On a single count day in 2017, of those who were enrolled in treatment programs, more than 50 percent were being treated for a drug-only issue, 13 percent received treatment for an alcohol-only issue, and about 30 percent were treated for both drug and alcohol issues.

 Increasing numbers of bloodborne pathogen infections